mbMosman/js-practice-projects/number-game/readme.md

   - When the guess is correct, have the message appear in a different color such as green.

 4. Add a reset button that will clear the page and select a new number for the player to guess.

-5. Hide the reset button until the game has been won.
+  - Hide the reset button until the game has been won.
 The reset button should not be visible while the player is guessing.

-6. Once the game is won, hide the guess input form until the reset button has been pressed.
+  - Once the game is won, hide the guess input form until the reset button has been pressed.

+5. Add a message with a win counter to show how many times the player has won the game.